Limited-Time Offer: Save $50 on a Biltmore® Annual Pass

 Tryon, NC Native Nina Simone

-There are several tributes to Tryon, NC native Nina Simone in her home town, including a mural, a plaza with a beautiful sculpture, and her recently restored childhood home.
+There are several tributes to Tryon, NC native Nina Simone in her home town, including a mural and a plaza with a beautiful sculpture.
 Simone was a child prodigy who began playing piano at age of 3.
 She was a lifelong activist for civil rights.
-Learning about Nina Simone at these sites is a great way to spend part of your day in this charming town in the First Peak of the Blue Ridge.
+Learning about Nina Simone at these sites is a great way to spend part of your day in this charming town in the First Peak of the Blue Ridge

 About Nina Simone

-Nina Simone's distinctive voice, powerful blend of classical, blues, and gospel music, and passionate civil rights activism created a decades-long legacy that endures today.
+Nina Simone's distinctive voice, powerful blend of classical, blues, and gospel music, and passionate civil rights activism created a legacy that endures today.
 She was born Eunice Kathleen Waymon in Tryon in 1933.
 She grew up in a three-room clapboard house.
 That is where she first learned piano.
-Her father was a Sunday School Teacher.
 Her mother was a minister.
 Simone began performing at an early age, singing and playing in church.
+Soon after her talent was recognized, Tryon residents raised funds to sent Simone to a classical piano teacher.

 Mural

-A large mural of Nina Simone against a floral backdrop is painted on the back side of the Tryon Food and Fuel convenience store on NC 176 in Tryon.
+A large mural of Nina Simone against a floral backdrop is painted on the back side of a store on NC 176 and Highway 108 in Tryon.

 Directions to Nina Simone Plaza

 Take I-26 to exit 67 for Highway 108 Columbus/Tryon.
 Travel west on Highway 108 for approximately 4 miles to downtown Tryon.
-The plaza is on the right, across from Upstairs Artspace.
+The plaza is on the right, across from the Tryon Theatre.

 [insert photo]